sminobe/List-up-references/README.md

 Kucieńska et al. 2015
 Neumann 2050

 is extracted from the "sample_input_file.txt".
-The extraction is correct except for the last one, which is actually "von Neumann 2050", but the current version ignore "von".
+The extraction is correct except for the last one, which is actually "von Neumann 2050", but the current version simply ignores "von".